-As part of the Mayor’s College Access for All Initiative, the New York City Department of Education and CUNY have partnered to ensure that every middle-school student has the opportunity to visit a college campus to promote high school, college, and life success.
+CUNY Explorers ensures that every middle-school student has the opportunity to visit a college campus to promote high school, college, and life success.
 Through age-appropriate and customized visits, CUNY reinforces the message that all students CAN GO to college, college is AFFORDABLE, and students can take steps NOW to achieve their college goals.
+For the 2020-2021 school year, CUNY Explorers is offering remote visit experiences!

 Explorers in the News